xtmalliance/argon-server/README.md

 # Flight Blender

-Flight Blender is a open source Remote ID "display provider" compatible with ASTM standards and a flight feed aggregator.
-It has different modules that can process and relay data:
+Flight Blender is two things:

+ - a flight feed aggregator that has different modules that can process and relay data around flights and airspace: geo-fence, flight declarations, air-traffic data
+ - an open source Remote ID "display provider" compatible with ASTM Remote ID standard

+There are different modules that enable this:

 - _Flight Tracking_: It takes in flight tracking feeds from various sources e.g. ADS-B, live telemetry and others and outputs as a single fused JSON feed and submits it to a Display Application e.g. [Flight Spotlight](https://github.com/openskies-sh/flight-spotlight) to be shown in real-time on a display
 - _Geofence_: A Geofence can be submitted into Flight Blender and consequently transmitted to Spotlight